rubyAce71697/QMS/README.md

 ----------------

 Currently Working
-* Serialize (login,studentprofile, quizes, quizesattempted)
+* Serialize (login,studentprofile, quizes, quizesattempted,teahcer view, student performance)
 * Student response endpoing added, (only all the student resposes can be seen)

 TODO: